 Father and daughter artist pair Paul and Katie Henery are both inspired by Northumberland’s coastal fauna, with puffins, terns, dolphins and otters making regular appearances in their works, with Katie frequently working onto old maps of the area along the North Sea.
 From the other end of the country, Cornish artist Tamsyn Trevorrow’s ceramic works recall the interaction between land and sea, her pieces seemingly formed by the gnarl and froth of the waves across the mineral-rich St. Ives coastline.

 Like the Henerys, renowned painter Kurt Jackson’s works reflect a concern with natural history, ecology and environmental issues.
 His paintings often carry a commentary on the scene, and a fascination with the plants and animals within it, as well as within a wider ecological framework.
-Paul Gallagher mixes sand and earth from the locations of his ethereal landscape paintings into his paint, forming unique surfaces that capture a visceral sense of nature, whilst Mick Manning’s pochoir works feature varying themes represented by animal forms printed onto assorted papers, including old maps and sea charts.
+Paul Gallagher mixes sand and earth from the locations of his ethereal landscape paintings into his paint, forming unique surfaces that capture a visceral sense of nature, whilst Mick Manning’s stippled pochoir works feature varying themes represented by animal forms such as crabs, auks and falcons.